iotaledger/goshimmer/documentation/docs/apis/ledgerstate.md

 ## `/ledgerstate/outputs/:outputID`
 Get an output details for a given base58 encoded output ID, such as output types, addresses, and their corresponding balances.
-For the client library API call balances will not be directly available as values because they are stored as a raw message.
+For the client library API call balances will not be directly available as values because they are stored as a raw block.

 ### Parameters